near-examples/chainsig-script/README.md

 ### ⚠️⚠️⚠️ Caution!
 This is beta / testnet technology ⚠️⚠️⚠️

+## WIP - TODO

+- better documentation for contract to contract example
+- document Rust contract for contract to contract example

+# Introduction

-Near's MPC allows a Near Account to create derivative accounts (public keys) and signatures of transactions for other blockchains.
+NEAR's MPC allows a NEAR Account to create derivative accounts (public keys) and signatures of transactions for other blockchains.

 Several MPC nodes maintain a single public key.
-This key is combined with your Near AccountId (unique) and a chosen "path" offset (chosen by client).
+This key is combined with your NEAR AccountId (unique) and a chosen "path" offset (chosen by client).
 This produces a new and unique public key.
-The generation of signatures via the MPC nodes can only be authorized by same Near Account by calling the `sign` method of the MPC contract.
+The generation of signatures via the MPC nodes can only be authorized by same NEAR Account by calling the `sign` method of the MPC contract.

 The creation of secp256k1 public keys for Bitcoin and EVM chains is currently supported.